-I have a 9 year old that has been playing ball for 4years and has been hitting balls pretty good.
-In the last two months he has moved to travel ball, and has not been hitting very well.
+I have a 9 year old who has been playing ball for 4 years and has been hitting balls pretty good.
+In the last two months, he has moved to travel ball and has not been hitting very well.
 Out of a bucket of balls thrown from 30’ he could not hit but one.
 He has been going to batting cages and is batting at 45 to 55 mph. ok.

-His swing is complete and straight with no head turning and not stepping out of box.
+His swing is complete and straight with no head-turning and he is not stepping out of the box.

-I don’t know what to tell him any more I know he can see the ball and follow to plate.
+I don’t know what to tell him anymore I know he can see the ball and follow it to the plate.

-What do you thinks is the problem?
+What do you think is the problem?
 Using a 29 x 19oz bat.

-Do some of or all of the following things.
+Choose some or all of the following tips as you feel fits:

-2. You throw to him after the front toss drill live so he can hit it at a closer-to-game distance.
+2. Throw to him live after the front toss drill so he can hit it at a closer-to-game distance.
 Don’t worry about speed and ski[p this if he is struggling at front toss.

 3. Some where along the line do a drill of taking the bat away and having him just stand there and watch the ball so he can tell if it is a ball or strike and get use to the ball coming at him and judging it.